 We believe we can achieve our domestic restaurant potential by doubling our current footprint through expansion in both existing and emerging markets.
 Our domestic market expansion strategy focuses on maximizing our brand market share and visibility in key priority markets.
-We have a robust development pipeline with approximately 90% of our domestic commitments as of December 31, 2022 from existing franchisees, supporting the strength of our restaurant business model and our positive franchisor-franchisee relationships.
+We have a robust development pipeline with approximately 90% of our domestic commitments as of December 30, 2023 from existing franchisees, supporting the strength of our restaurant business model and our positive franchisor-franchisee relationships.

 We also believe that there is a significant opportunity to grow our business internationally.
-As of December 31, 2022, we had 238 international restaurants located in eight countries, all of which were franchised.
-In fiscal year 2022, we opened 45 international restaurants.
+In fiscal year 2023, we opened 50 net new international restaurants, and as of December 30, 2023, we had 288 international restaurants located in 10 countries and U.S. territories, all of which were franchised.

 We believe that our restaurant operating model translates well internationally based on our small real estate footprint, our simplicity of operations, the universal and broad appeal of chicken, and our ability to customize our wide variety of flavors to local tastes.